What To Feed Your Baby Who Has CMA

 - Anything containing traces of milk ingredients

 You may not be able to tell if a food contains milk from its name alone.
 For instance, galactose, ghee, and casein all contain milk.
 According to the US Food and Drug Administration food allergen label law, a food label is required to state if it contains a “top 8” allergen, such as milk.
 Not all foods and products are covered by the law, so it’s important to read labels.
+Infant formula is covered by the law, however.

 - Butter, butter fat, butter oil, butter acid, butter ester(s)